luizferreira/effectiveDevelopersBlog/code_quality/naming_variables.md

 ```

 This is also related to the command-query separation principle.
 Commands (produce side effects) should be named as verbs and Queries (return something) should be named as nouns.
 The command-query separation principle states that if a routine have side effects (command), it shouldn't return a value; and if a routine returns something (query), it shouldn't have side effects.

+## Pick one word per concept ##

+Pick one word for one abstract concept and stick with it.
+For instance, it's confusing to have `fetch`, `retrieve`, and `get` as equivalent methods of different classes.